bioinfo-pf-curie/TMB/README.md

 Another alternative is to specify the size directly using `--effGenomeSize`.
 Importantly, **it is the user's responsibility to provide the BED corresponding to the VCF input file.**

 We also provide the `pyEffGenomeSize` command to calculate the effective size from a BAM file using annotations, coverage and mapping quality thresholds defined by the user.
-This tool is under development and was not yet validated — use it with caution.

 ---